 After Barfoot learned of the transactions, an internal investigation was launched.

-The Weekend Herald revealed last month that the city's biggest real estate firm later made financial settlements to the two original vendors totaling about $150,000 and helped negotiate a $55,000 discount for an aggrieved investor.
+The Weekend Herald revealed last month that the city's biggest real estate firm later made financial settlements to the two original vendors totalling about $150,000.

 Hughes and fellow Papatoetoe branch agent Kymm Hape were both given final warnings in late 2014, while their then manager Avind Lal was dismissed.